DexyThePuppy/CustomPlatformColors/README.md

 **For elements outside of local user space:** This mod applies a **local-only override** to the `<PlatformColorPalette>` Component for any elements that use it.
 This override is **only local** - other users will still see the default platform colors even if those elements use the platform color palette.

+**The "Exclusive" patches may modify things that will be visible for others but never modify other users elements.**

 ## 🖼️ Screenshots